An MRCP scan is a scan that uses magnetic resonance imaging to produce pictures of your liver, bile ducts, gallbladder and pancreas.

 - Investigating the cause of inflammation of your pancreas (pancreatitis).

-- Investigating unexplained tummy (abdominal pain).
+- Investigating unexplained abdominal pain (tummy pain).

 The bile ducts and nearby structures

 The gallbladder lies under the liver on the right side of the upper abdomen.
 It is like a pouch which comes off the common bile duct.
 It is a reservoir which stores bile between meals.
-Your gallbladder squeezes (contracts) when you eat.
+Your gallbladder contracts (squeezes) when you eat.
 This empties the stored bile back into the common bile duct.
 The bile passes along the remainder of the common bile duct into your duodenum.
 Bile helps to digest food, particularly fatty foods.

 The pancreas is a large gland that makes chemicals (enzymes).
 These flow down the pancreatic ducts, into the main pancreatic duct and through the papilla into your duodenum.
 The pancreatic enzymes are vital to digest food.
-(Your pancreas also makes some chemicals (hormones) such as insulin.)
+Your pancreas also makes some chemicals (hormones) such as insulin.

 How does MRCP work?

 MRCP uses MRI technology.
 It is essentially an MRI scan, which uses a strong magnetic field and radio waves to create pictures of tissues, organs and other structures inside your body, on a computer.
 Sometimes you may receive an injection of 'contrast' when you have this test.
 Contrast is a substance that enhances the MRI picture.
-It makes it easier for doctors to see the different parts of the body.
+It makes it easier for doctors to see various parts of the body.

 How does an MRI scan work?